psi/chef-nbs-wikipedia/README.md

 3. The reporter process could then spread its calculating queries across the replicas on a per-language basis.
-Options for implementation here include using the connection pooling built into mgo (the MongoDB driver for Go that I'm using), which supports replica sets or by putting the replicas behind HAProxy.
-The latter would be my preference for production use since it would allow for monitoring and removal of unhealthy replicas from the pool.
+Options for implementation here include using the connection pooling built into mgo (the MongoDB driver for Go that I'm using), which supports replica sets, or putting the replicas behind HAProxy.
+The latter would be my preference for production use as it would allow for monitoring and removal of unhealthy replicas from the pool.

 MongoDB is currently wide-open, so adding authentication would generally